Treatment Options for Diabetics

 - Taking the stairs instead of the elevator

-Ideally, maximal benefit occur with intensive, prolonged activity, but more recent studies indicate that smaller increments of less intense activity can lead to health benefits as well.
+Ideally, maximum benefit occurs with intensive, prolonged activity.
+But more recent studies suggest that smaller amounts of less intense activity can lead to health benefits as well.

-Just because insulin production can be increased with drugs, this treatment will only work for a limited amount of time.
-Eventually, the pancreas will wear out and the body will require insulin injections to function.
+Just increasing insulin production with drugs does not solve the problem since, this treatment will only work for a limited amount of time.
+Eventually, your pancreas will wear out.
+When it does, your body will require insulin injections to function.

-Insulin Secretagogues are a class of drugs, also known as sulfonylureas, work by making the pancreas release more insulin.
+1. Insulin Secretagogues.
+These medicines, also known as sulfonylureas, work by making the pancreas release more insulin.
 They are taken before meals and must be taken in proportion to the amount of food to be eaten.
 There is a danger of a hypoglycemic, or low blood sugar reaction, if too much medicine is taken.